 2. material and methods

+Field studies were conducted at the Regional Agricultural Research Station, Anakapalle for two consecutive seasons during 2023–24 and 2024–25 to assess the yield losses due to borer pests and to evaluate the effectiveness of different pest management strategies in sugarcane cultivation.
 The experiment was conducted using a Randomized Block Design (RBD) with four treatments, each replicated three times over two consecutive years.
-Field studies were conducted at the Regional Agricultural Research Station, Anakapalle for two consecutive seasons during 2023–24 and 2024–25 to assess the yield losses due to borer pests and to evaluate the effectiveness of different pest management strategies in sugarcane cultivation.
 The study included four treatments: chemical control, non-chemical control, integrated practices (IPM) involving both chemical and non-chemical methods, and an untreated control (Table 1).
 Sugarcane variety CoA 99082 (93 A 145) was planted and managed following recommended agronomic practices.
 Data were recorded on germination, early shoot borer (ESB) incidence at 30, 60, 90, and 120 days after planting (DAP), internode borer, growth parameters, juice sucrose content, number of millable canes (NMC), and cane yield per plot at harvest.
 Cumulative ESB incidence up to 120 DAP (% dead hearts), as well as the incidence and intensity of internode borer (INB), were calculated.
 The NMC and cane yield per hectare were estimated and all the data were subjected to statistical analysis.